How To Create Interest In Studies For School Students

 - Communicate: Have a talk with your child and try to understand his daily life at school.
 Ask him about his friends, who he likes talking to and the things that irk him.
 Good interpersonal relationship among friends and peers is a vital step to improving his learning environment.

-- Do not ‘take over’: Children should be challenged in classrooms to think of new ideas and concepts and apply them in real life through projects and role plays.
+- Do not ‘take over’: Students should be challenged in classrooms to think of new ideas and concepts and apply them in real life through projects and role plays.
 It is important that parents do not ‘take over’ the school projects to make their children ‘look good’.
 Buying ready-made projects is also a sure way to curb the learning process.

 - Remove barriers to learning: Learning difficulties like dyslexia, developmental delays, behavioural and attention problems can affect a child’s academic performance.
 Early identification and intervention, like psychological assessment and occupational therapy are crucial to removing such barriers.
-Students also need periodical eye or ENT check up to determine problems in vision or hearing.
+Students also need periodical eye or ENT check-up to determine problems in vision or hearing.

 - Improve home environment: Parents need to be mindful about sorting their marital and family conflicts through healthy ways like counselling and not resort to arguing and shouting in front of their children.